 Broadway Market is famous for the array of artisan food stalls.
 You can buy bread, cakes, fruit and veg to take home for later.
 Or you can treat yourself to some of the delicious street food and eat it in London Fields which is at the top of the street.
 I’ll tell you about some of the vendors who are likely to be there so you will have an idea of what to expect.

 Street Food: A few of the eat on the street options include Banh Mi 11 who make fresh Vietnamese baguettes.
 We tried an Indian thali from Gujarati Rasoi.
-Hot salt beef and wraps can be bought from the Jewish Deli.
-Fried chicken wings from Lord of the Wings (love the name).
+Hot salt beef and wraps can be purchased from the Jewish Deli.
+The Fried chicken wings from Lord of the Wings (love the name) are very popular.
 Try Sushi from the Temaki Bros or Lebanese falafel by Urban Falafel.

 Indian Street Food

 Meat: For German sausages, try the German Deli.
 Santos and Santos specialise in Spanish artisan food and produce, including meats.
 Cured meats will be available from the French Store Cupboard stall.
 You can also buy poultry and game from a few other stalls.

 Fish and Seafood: Fish fans can find quality salmon at Atelier Smoked Salmon.
 Treat yourself to oyster at Oyster Boy who had a crowd of admirers swarming around.